 If the URL has additional parameters, include these in the rel=”prev” / “next” links, but don’t include them in the rel=”canonical”.

 <link rel="next" href="https://www.example.com/category?page=2&order=newest" />

 <link rel="canonical" href="https://www.example.com/category?page=2" />

-Doing so will indicate a clear relationship between the pages, without sending ranking signals to non-SEO relevant parameter-based URLs and preventing the potential of duplicate content.
+Doing so will indicate a clear relationship between the pages and prevent the potential of duplicate content.

 Common errors to avoid:

 <body>content.
 They’re only supported by search engines within the